 by-law 2.2: games are 7 inning/extra innings within time limit.
 Mercy

-rule of 10 runs any time after 5 innings (not applicable in playoffs).
+rule of 10 runs any time after 5 innings. (including playoffs)

-by-law 2.4: except in tier 1, teams can play with only 8 players.
+by-law 2.4: teams can play with only 8 players.
 Automatic

 out for 9th player.